 Surrey British Columbia, Canada Travel Guide

-Surrey features numerous parks and urban forests (Green Timbers Urban Forest, Serpentine Fen, Tynehead Regional Park).
+Surrey includes a lot of parks and urban forests (Green Timbers Urban Forest, Serpentine Fen, Tynehead Regional Park).
 Active conservation efforts preserve biodiversity.

-Recycling bins are common in public spaces.
+Recycling bins are frequently found in public spaces.
 Composting is encouraged.
 Reduce waste by using Reusable water bottles, coffee cups, and shopping bags.

-British Columbia has abundant water, but conservation matters, especially in summer.
+British Columbia has abundant water, but conservation matters, especially in the summertime.
 Be mindful of water use; shorter showers and leak reporting are helpful.

 Support a thriving ecosystem through mindful travel choices.